googleapis/google-cloud-python/docs/datastore-narrative_example.rst

-In the sample application, the ``update`` subcommand of the :program:`submit_expenses` script drives a function, :func:`expenses/update_report`:
+In the sample application, the ``update`` subcommand of the :program:`submit_expenses` script drives a function, :func:`expenses.update_report`:

 .. literalinclude:: examples/expenses/expenses/__init__.py
    :pyobject: update_report
    :linenos:

-After connecting to the dataset via :func:`expenses/_get_dataset` (line 2), :func:`expenses/update_report` starts a transaction (line 3) to ensure that all changes are performed atomically.
-It then checks that a report *does* exist already for the given employee ID and report ID, raising an exception if not (lines 3-4).
-It then delegates most of the work to the :func:`expenses/_upsert_report` utility function (line 6), finally setting metadata on the report itself (lines 7-11).
+After connecting to the dataset via :func:`expenses._get_dataset` (line 2), :func:`expenses.update_report` starts a transaction (line 3) to ensure that all changes are performed atomically.
+It then checks that a report *does* exist already for the given employee ID and report ID, and that it is in ``pending`` staus, raising an exception if not (lines 3-4).
+It then delegates most of the work to the :func:`expenses._upsert_report` utility function (line 6), finally updating metadata on the report itself (lines 7-11).